flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_execution.rst

 flytectl update execution
 -------------------------

-Update execution status
+Updates the execution status

 Synopsis
 ~~~~~~~~

-Activating an execution shows it in the cli and UI:
+Activate an execution; and it shows up in the CLI and UI:
 ::

  flytectl update execution -p flytectldemo -d development  oeh94k9r2r --activate

-Archiving execution hides it from cli and UI:
+Archive an execution; and it is hidden from the CLI and UI:
 ::

  flytectl update execution -p flytectldemo -d development  oeh94k9r2r --archive